lhindman/cs121-lab07-2/README.md

 <img src="images/mandelbrot-color.png" alt="Mandelbrot Set with HSB Color Palette">

 You will use the provided Visualizer class to display your Mandelbrot set on the screen.
 In Module 8 you will learn about all the GUI components used in this class, but for now you can simply use it.
 In order to use it, you will need to provide a class that implements the HindmanVisualizer interface.
-You'll find all the required information in the next section. :)
+The **DataVisualizerDemo** Example in the [Module 7 Guided Experimentation Activity](https://github.com/lhindman/cs121-mod07-examples) demonstrates a class that implements the HindmanVisualizer interfaces and uses the Visualizer class to display a two dimensional dataset.

 ### Program Design